ricCap/projectz/README.md

 Start the local development server with `npm run dev`.
 Make sure to install the dependencies with `npm install`.

+Make sure to run `git config --local core.hooksPath .githooks/` to ensure you always run all mandatory tasks before pushing your code.

 ## Template

 https://github.com/paulrberg/hardhat-template